-Tardies When a student reaches 1 unexcused tardy in a class, they must make up 45 minutes of time.
+Tardies - When a student reaches 2 unexcused tardies in a class, they must serve a 30-minute detention.
 It is up to the student(s) to arrange the make-up time with the teacher.

 Sign In/Out Students must sign out in the office before leaving school premises during the school day.
 Students may sign out of school only